EPSRC Centre for Doctoral Training in Water Informatics: Science and Engineering (WISE)

 |Duration of award:||per year|

+We still have a small number of studentships available for a September 2018 start.
 Please visit www.wisecdt.org/how-to-apply for full details regarding eligibility and to complete the online application form.